Garden Hoe Buying Guide

 Choosing the right garden hoe can take some of the backbreaking work out of gardening.
 Here's a helpful roundup of these must-have tools.

 Since humankind moved from hunting and gathering to an agricultural society, we’ve been using rudimentary hoe-like implements to ease the labor of planting.
-Over the millennia, this one-size-fits-all tool evolved into a set of specialized hoes, each with a specific function.
+Over the millennia, this one-size-fits-all garden tool evolved into a set of specialized hoes, each with a specific function.

 Here’s a quick guide to help you choose the perfect garden hoe.